httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Binary Content {#binary}

-Arbitrary binary content up to 16384 bytes in size can be conveyed in Structured Headers.
+Arbitrary binary content can be conveyed in Structured Headers.

 The textual HTTP serialisation encodes the data using Base 64 Encoding {{!RFC4648}}, Section 4, and surrounds it with a pair of asterisks ("\*") to delimit from other content.